Phonon modal analysis of thermal transport in ThO2 with point defects using equilibrium molecular dynamics: Results

-The $b$ values for the pristine ThO$_2$ reported by the previous studies are scattered.
+To evaluate the trend in the thermal conductivity as a function of temperature, results from both methods are fitted using Eq. (\ref{eq_abc}).
+For GKMA method, $a=4.8\times10^{-3}$ mK/W and $b=1.57\times10^{-4}$ m/W; for RTA-NMA method, $a=1.88\times10^{-2}$ mK/W and $b=1.25\times10^{-4}$ m/W. The $b$ values for the pristine ThO$_2$ reported by the previous studies are scattered.
 For example, simulation work yielded 1.70$\mathrm{\times10^{-4}}$ m/W by Jin et al. \cite{Jin2022}, and 2.19$\mathrm{\times10^{-4}}$ m/W by Cooper et al. \cite{COOPER201529}, while experiment led to 2.25$\mathrm{\times10^{-4}}$ m/W by Bakker et al. \cite{Bakker1997} and 1.98$\mathrm{\times10^{-4}}$ m/W by Malakkal et al. \cite{Malakkal2019}.
-In the current work, GKMA exhibits a better agreement with previous work, which suggests that BTE-NMA tends to overestimate thermal conductivity at high temperatures.
+In the current work, GKMA exhibits a better agreement with previous work, which suggests that, compared to GKMA, RTA-NMA tends to overestimate thermal conductivity at high temperatures (See SM Table S2 for a numerical comparison of thermal conductivity values).

-With the consideration of defects, the $c$ values from the two methods are highly consistent (Table \ref{tab:4}), which indicates the strongest impact of $\mathrm{Th_i}$, followed by $\mathrm{V_{Th}}$, and then oxygen defects.
-Note that these values are much larger than the values reported by Jin et al. \cite{Jin2022}, i.e., that the degradation of thermal conductivity with increasing defect concentration is much faster in this work.
+With the consideration of defects, the $c$ values from the two methods are highly consistent (Table \ref{tab:4}), which indicates the strongest impact of $\mathrm{I_{Th}}$, followed by $\mathrm{V_{Th}}$, and then oxygen defects.
+Note that these values are much larger than the values reported by Jin et al. \cite{Jin2022}, i.e., that the degradation of thermal conductivity with increasing defect concentration is larger in this work.
 This difference is likely due to the different defect concentration ranges chosen for fitting the curve, where in Jin et al.'s work \cite{Jin2022}, the defect concentration is much higher (0.2\% to 1\%).
-As reported by Jin et al. \cite{Jin2022} and Dennett et al. \cite{Dennett2021}, the speed of conductivity degradation due to point defect is more significant at low defect concentrations and slows down with higher defect concentrations.
-From the difference, it can be inferred that the linear relationship between $1/\kappa$ versus $c$ as described by Eq. (\ref{eq_abc}) might be too simplified; instead, a non-linear relationship should be expected.
+As reported by Jin et al. \cite{Jin2022} and Dennett et al. \cite{Dennett2021}, the rate of conductivity degradation due to point defect is more significant at low defect concentrations and slows down with higher defect concentrations.
+From the difference, it can be inferred that the linear relationship between $1/\kappa$ versus $c$ as described by Eq. (\ref{eq_abc}) might be too simplified, particularly in the situations of high defect concentrations where the reduced distance between defects could lead to enhanced defect interactions via elastic and Coulombic interactions.